Alerus Financial Corporation (ALRS): History, Ownership, Mission, How It Works & Makes Money

 Product/Service Target Market Key Features

-Commercial & Private Banking Small-to-medium businesses (SMBs), professionals, individuals Commercial loans, lines of credit, treasury management, deposit accounts, private banking services.
+Commercial & Private Banking Small-to-medium businesses (SMBs), professionals, high-net-worth individuals Commercial loans (over 70% of total loans), treasury management, deposit accounts, and lines of credit.

-Retirement & Benefit Services Businesses (plan sponsors), employees ESOP advisory, 401(k) plans, payroll, health savings accounts (HSAs), fiduciary services.
-Contributed significantly to the over $42.5 billion in Assets Under Administration/Management as of year-end 2024.
+Retirement & Benefit Services Businesses (plan sponsors), employees, national market reach 401(k) plans, Employee Stock Ownership Plan (ESOP) advisory, payroll, and Health Savings Accounts (HSAs) with over $44.0 billion in Assets Under Administration/Management as of Q3 2025.

 Alerus Financial Corporation's Operational Framework